Functions and types that manipulate built-in arrays and associative arrays.

 Mathematical Special Functions

-Templates to manipulate template argument lists (also known as type lists).
+Templates to manipulate template parameter sequences (also known as alias sequences).

 Read and write memory mapped files.